 Let talk about only 5 ways that have worked for me and most of the successful bloggers.

-Getting organic traffic means keeping yourself safe in long run with a slow and steady pace.
+Getting organic and free traffic means keeping yourself safe in the long run with a slow and steady pace.
 However, I do not suggest to completely rely on just one source of traffic.

-#1 position receives the maximum traffic for a term followed by #2 and #10 position.
-Your blog can receive good traffic if you can manage to have 100 keywords on page 1.
-Considering it is a blog getting regular fresh great content, the is possible in less than a year when done right.
+#1 position receives the maximum traffic for a keyword followed by #2 and #10 position.
+Your blog can receive good traffic if you can manage to have 100 keywords on page 1 (most of them among top 5).
+Considering it is a blog getting regular fresh great content, this kind of traffic is possible in less than a year when things done right.

 Ensure that you optimize each blog post and page for targeted keywords, compress images, use alt-tags, take care of URL structure and make the best use of your data from the search console.